Pennsylvania Envirothon

 3.3 Agricultural Alternatives – Managing Small Woodlots

-3.4 Wildfire and Prescribed Fire in Pennsylvania
+3.4 Wildfire in Pennsylvania

 3.6 Just Say No to High-grading, Selective Cutting, and Diameter Limit Cutting